 - The price remains the same for the life of the plan (it is not promotional pricing).
 I’d love to believe this is true – but it sounds a little too good to be true.
 According to a Sprint spokesperson, “Once you’re on the promotion there is no step up.
 You get in during this limited time window, you are going to enjoy that rate for a very, very long time.”

 Current Sprint customers, including those at its Boost or Virgin Mobile subsidiaries, are also not eligible.
-It’s worth noting that Sprint is in the beginning steps of merging with T-Mobile.
-If the merger is completed, it is not clear what impact that would have on this plan continuing.
+It’s worth noting that a Sprint and T-Mobile merger has been approved, and it is not clear what impact that would have on this plan continuing.

 Sprint Unlimited Kickstart Review – Final Thoughts: